top of page

 The caveat is that it needs to be further interpreted in conjunction with fibre content and yarn construction, but it gives a good rule of thumb.

-BTW, if you haven’t done the math yet, the Tough Love Sock in the Shelley Sweater is 388m/115g = 3.4 m/g (rounded to 1 decimal place), so the previous paragraph is direct advice for the upcoming pattern release.
+BTW, if you haven’t done the math yet, the Tough Love Sock in the Shelley Sweater is 388m/115g = 3.4 m/g (rounded to 1 decimal place), so the previous paragraph is direct advice for this pattern.

 TIP #3: Both a yarn’s fibre content and structure affect its performance and suitability.